 Student Tax Myths and How to File Tips

-Taxes are a complicated topic, and there are myths out there that are misleading to the average taxpayer, especially one who may be filing their first tax return.
+Taxes are a complicated topic, and there are myths out there that are misleading to the average taxpayer, especially a student (or anyone) who may be filing their first tax return.
 Let us debunk 5 common student tax myths for you.
 We have also provided a collection of essential student tax tips for beginners.

 5 Common Student Tax Myths

 Myth #1: I don't have to file a tax return.

 As a student or a young person, there are multiple reasons for you to want to file a tax return.
-You may want to claim any tax credits that you may be eligible for, or get a refund from the income tax that was withheld by your employer at your job in the case that you don't owe any taxes.
+You may want to claim any tax credits or tax deductions that you may be eligible for, or get a tax refund from the income tax that was withheld by your employer at your job in the case that you don't owe any taxes.
 Learn more about reasons to file a tax return as a student.

 Myth #2: I can't deduct my student loan interest because my parents pay it.